 released on all the CDs.
 Here for download is the original, originally ripped from an AVI file by Thomas Prevete.

 “Sayonara ha Dance no Ato ni” – by Baishou Chieko

-The tune for Moonlight Densetsu was inspired by an older Japanese song of the 60′s called “Sayonara ha Dance no Ato ni” (roughly translated, “Goodbye at the End of the Dance”).
-Linked above is the original version, along with a salsa cover by Takahashi Mariko.
+The tune for Moonlight Densetsu was inspired by a well known 1960s’ Japanese song called “Sayonara ha Dance no Ato ni” (roughly translated, “Goodbye at the End of the Dance”).

 “Azusa Nigou” – by Kariudo

 The song that played as Yuuichiro’s (aka Chad) theme in Sailor Moon S Episode 99 is performed by a 1970′s J-idol duo called “Kariudo”.
 The song was originally released on as an EP record single and an updated version was released many years later as a http://www.otokichi.com/cgi-bin/en/detail.cgi?artist_id=1459&original_id=4814&target=%5bj%2dartist%5dk&start=0CD single.
 The MP3 sounds a little different from the version in the episode (notably the chorus).
 The updated version of the song may have been the one used in the episode.
 Credits: information, links to the singles, and lyrics romanization provided by Izak.
 I don’t know any more about it, as someone sent me the MP3 long ago.

 Voice Actress Releases